annapolanczyk/AI-Powered-Recruitment-Assistant/README.md

 # AI-Powered-Recruitment-Assistant

-Salesforce application for AI-powered recruitment process automation
+AI-Powered Recruitment Assistant is a Salesforce-based application that automates and enhances the recruitment process using artificial intelligence.
+The system analyzes CVs, matches candidates with job positions, and provides intelligent recommendations to recruiters.